jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 I was chatting with a former colleague recently.
 He told me that his shop is advocating [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).
 He said they were getting pushback from some developers.
 I chimed in, “Let me guess.
 The developers fighting the policy are the more experienced ones, right?”
 His expression indicated agreement.
 “Yes.
 The senior developers don’t want to do it.
 The junior developers are more willing to consider it.”
 No one seemed enthusiastic about it.

 I bucked the trend of my friend’s senior developers’ opinions.
-Late in my career, I had a complete about face and embraced unit testing.
+Late in my career, I had a complete about-face and embraced unit testing.
 I not only embraced the practice, but I created and presented unit testing training to other developers at my company.

 This blog will serve two purposes:
 * Tell a bit of my story from unit test denier to convert.